model-checking/kani/kani-docs/src/install-guide.md

 }
 ```

-Run RMC on the single file:
+Run Kani on the single file:

 ```
-rmc test.rs
+kani test.rs
 ```

 You should get a result like this one: